-We often talk about the importance of innovation to help learning leaders ensure that their education businesses both survive – and thrive – in this rapidly evolving learning landscape.
+We often talk about the importance of innovation to help learning leaders ensure that their education businesses both survive and thrive in the rapidly evolving learning business landscape.
 But in order to innovate and move an organization forward, it’s crucial to first have a strong grasp of where you are now.

-That’s why we recently unveiled the Learning Business Maturity ModelTM , a tool we created to provide a framework to help organizations assess the maturity of their learning and education businesses and identify areas for improvement and growth.
+That’s why we developed the Learning Business Maturity ModelTM , a tool that provides a framework to help organizations assess the maturity of their learning and education businesses and identify areas for improvement and growth.
 The goal of the model aims to move behind the theoretical and address the practical questions about how a learning business can improve – and here’s the magic word – innovate.

-In this episode of the Leading Learning podcast Celisa and Jeff explain how to use the newly introduced maturity model, why they developed it, and how they see it evolving over time.
+The Learning Business Maturity Model is more than a learning maturity model and it’s more than a business maturity model.
+It combines the two specifically for organizations in the business of continuing education, professional development, and lifelong learning.
+In this episode of the Leading Learning podcast Celisa and Jeff explain how to use the maturity model, why they developed it, and how they see it evolving over time.